 Just for fun

 surround the ampullae used to hold the holy oils used, in addition to

 the oil of catechumens, in coronating the monarchs of England and

-A French legend relates that the holy oil used in crowning the French monarchs
+A French legend relates that the holy oil used in crowning the French

-on Christmas Day, A.D.
+("Remi") at Reims on Christmas Day, A.D.
 496. The conversion of Clovis

 to Christianity was the beginning of France's status as "elder daughter

 of the Church."
 The dove-borne vial, known in France as the "Sainte

 Ampoule," is reserved at the cathedral of Reims to this day.

 In England, the Blessed Virgin is said to have appeared to St. Thomas à

 Becket and given him an eagle-shaped ampulla filled with

 holy oil, and a golden spoon to be used to crown England's Kings.
 The

-ampulla was lost for two centuries, but was discovered before Henry IV's
+ampulla was lost for two centuries, but was discovered before Henry

-Queen Elizabeth I in 1559, it is said to have gone rancid;
+Protestant Queen Elizabeth I in 1559, it is said to have gone rancid;

 she is said to have remarked that "the grease smelt ill."
 England's

 eagle-shaped ampulla is now reserved at

 the Tower of London with the rest of the Crown Jewels.